Article | October 3, 2024

 • Conduct a fleet inventory with key information about each bus in your fleet, to help you decide which buses are good options to replace and how many zero-tailpipe-emissions electric school buses you’ll apply for.
 The EPA has a helpful spreadsheet tool available here.

 • Review the Clean School Bus Program’s eligibility requirements for buses to be replaced.
 To be eligible for replacement, school buses need to provide regular bus service, among a few other requirements.
-Be sure to review the program’s bus eligibility requirements in the EPA program guide for full details.
+Be sure to review the program’s bus eligibility requirements on page 8 of the EPA program guide for full details.

 • Connect with your electric provider(s) to discuss charging options, infrastructure updates needed and any available funding programs they may offer.
 Your electric provider will be a key partner as you transition to electric school buses, and for this round of funding, applicants are required to submit a form documenting coordination with their electric utility.
-Note that a partially completed form may be submitted, as long as it is signed by all parties and completed prior to award notification, if selected for funding.
+This form must be signed, but it is non-binding.
 To prepare for discussions with your electric provider(s), check out the Power Planner here.
-Applicants that have repeatedly attempted to contact their electric utility but have not heard back may also submit the form without the electric utility’s signature, as long as the district continues to attempt to contact the electric utility.
-You can learn more under the "Supplemental Application Forms" section on the EPA website.

-• Discuss your application with your local School Board.
+• Discuss your application with your local school board.
 An authorized representative, such as your district Superintendent, will need to complete a school board awareness form after notifying an appropriate person at the School Board.
+This form must be signed, but it is non-binding.

 • Hold conversations within your school district’s maintenance, transportation and facilities teams, and with any relevant school district business officers and grant writing staff.
 Getting early buy-in and alignment across key school district departments, as well as with PTAs and other community groups, will help to identify potential roadblocks and make for smooth implementation.
 You can find resources to support these initial planning conversations in our Resource Library.

-• Determine how you’ll decommission the school buses you’ll be retiring.
+• Determine how you’ll scrap, sell or donate the school buses you’ll be replacing.
 The Clean School Bus Program offers a two-year window to transition to your new electric school buses and remove the buses you’re replacing from your fleet.
-Read more about the program’s requirements for decommissioning buses in the EPA’s program guide.
+The new school buses and old school buses can overlap during this time.
+Read more about the program’s requirements for decommissioning buses on page 31 of the EPA’s program guide.

 • When you’re applying, be sure to make clear that you are applying for funds for zero emission school buses, which is the EPA’s term for electric school buses.